ayunker/ayunker.github.io/_drafts/drawing-the-calendar.md

 <br/>

-I think what I like so much about Craig's post, and most of what he writes, is about the intimate relationship between you, the tools, and the process.
+I think what I like so much about Craig's post, and most of what he writes, is about the relationship between you, the tools, and the process.

 Sure, you could just use an app on your phone to do this.
 But it's not as personal.